Create a real-time map

 Next, you'll add bookmarks.

-- If necessary, navigate to the continental United States.
+- If necessary, navigate to the contiguous United States.

 - On the ribbon, click Bookmarks and choose Add Bookmark.

-- For the name of the bookmark, type Continental United States and press Enter.
+- For the name of the bookmark, type Contiguous United States and press Enter.

 - Add bookmarks for the following regions: